Qinghai: Telecommunications

-Since the Ministry of Industry and Information Technology began its "Access to Telephones Project", Qinghai has invested 640 million yuan to provide telephone access to 3860 out its 4133 administrative villages.
+Since the Ministry of Industry and Information Technology began its "Access to Telephones Project", Qinghai has invested 640 million yuan to provide telephone access to 3,860 out of its 4,133 administrative villages.
 At the end of 2006, 299 towns had received Internet access.
 However, 6.6 percent of villages in the region still have no access to the telephone.
 These villages are mainly scattered in Qingnan Area, with 90 percent of them located in Yushu and Guoluo.
-The average altitude of these areas exceeds 3600 meters, and the poor natural conditions hamper the establishment of telecommunication facilities in the region.
+The average altitude of these areas exceeds 3600 meters, and the poor natural conditions hamper the establishment of telecommunications facilities in the region.

 Satellite phones have been provided to 186 remote villages in Qinghai Province as of September 14, 2007.
 The areas benefited were Yushu Tibetan Autonomous Prefecture and Guoluo Tibetan Autonomous Prefecture.
 Qinghai has recently been provided with satellite telephone access.
 In June 2007, China Satcom carried out an in-depth survey in Yushu and Guoluo, and made a special satellite phones for these areas.
-Two phones were provided to each village for free, and calls were charged at the rate of 0.2 yuan (about a quarter of a US cent at that time) per minute for both local and national calls, with the extra charges assumed by China Satcom.
+Two phones were provided to each village for free, and calls were charged at the rate of 0.2 RMB (about a quarter of a US cent at that time) per minute for both local and national calls, with the extra charges assumed by China Satcom.
 No monthly rent was charged on the satellite phone.
 International calls were also available.